CalebEverett/arloader/README.md

 arloader upload "<GLOB>" --log-dir "<LOG_DIR>"
 ```

 A json status object gets written to `LOG_DIR` with a file name of `txid_<TXID>.json` that has the transaction id, reward and creation time in it.
 A manifest file will also be written with a file name of `manifest_<TXID>.json`.
 This has all of the ids of the files that were included in your bundle it.
 This manifest was automtically included in your bundle, which means that in addition to being available individually at `https://arweave.net/<BUNDLE_ITEM_ID>`, they will also be available at `https://arweave.net<MANIFEST_ID>/<FILE_PATH>` where `MANIFEST_ID` is the id of the manifest item included in the bundle and `FILE_PATH` is the relative file path of the file included in the `GLOB` pattern you specified.
-The manifest file is named with the bundle transaction id so you can match them up. `MANIFEST_ID` gets printed out following the upload command and can also be found in the manifest json file in `LOG_DIR` at the `id` key.
+The manifest file is named with the bundle transaction id so you can match them up. `MANIFEST_ID` gets printed out following the upload command and can also be found in the manifest json file in `LOG_DIR` at the `manifest_id` key.
+Paths relative to `MANIFEST_ID` can be found at the `relative_paths` key and paths with the `BUNDLE_ITEM_ID` can be found at the `id_paths` key, with corresponding indexes.

 ```
  manifest                                     id                                           status     confirms